-There are some health strategies that just make sense, like exercising regularly, getting enough sleep, and drinking more water.
+There are some health strategies that just make sense, like exercising regularly (even at home), getting enough sleep, and drinking more water.
 And then there are the ones that go against all traditional or intuitive understanding, yet really do work!
 Consider the following five examples.

 1. Drink a hot beverage to feel cooler